Commission for Agricultural Costs and Prices

-Commission for Agricultural Costs and Prices (CACP) is a decentralised agency of the Government of India.
+The Commission for Agricultural Costs and Prices (CACP) is an attached office under the Ministry of Agriculture & Farmers Welfare, Government of India, that recommends Minimum Support Prices (MSPs) for select crops.
 It was established in 1965 as the Agricultural Prices Commission, and was given its present name in 1985.
-It is an advisory body, not statutory, attached to the Ministry of Agriculture & Farmers Welfare, Government of India.

 Mission

 The commission was established to recommend Minimum Support Prices (MSPs), to motivate cultivators and farmers to adopt the latest technology in order to optimise the use of resources and increase productivity.